BraedynL0530/PortfolioWebsite/goals.md

-#Goals for website

-##Frontend
+# Goals for Website

+## Frontend

-I wish to create a Linux / terminal type navigation from page to page that shows off my personality OR early windows desktop with each page being an application
+I wish to create a Linux/terminal-style navigation from page to page that shows off my personality,

-##Backend
+or an early Windows desktop style with each page being an application.

+## Backend

-Golang used to make a fast concurrent api for github no django core bloat Django communicates between them all and helps with dynamic data and displaying it to web
+Golang will be used to make a fast, concurrent API for GitHub (no Django core bloat).
+Django communicates between them all and helps with dynamic data and displaying it to the web.

-Machine Learnkng
+## Machine Learning

-**Pytorch used to make a NLP pipeline
+PyTorch will be used to create an NLP pipeline.